amnesty/free-speech/README.md

 Free-Speech is a WordPress theme designed for and by Amnesty International Spain for it's Schools Network.

+It's based on Underscores (https://github.com/automattic/_s) and was originally designed by @josebonito.

 How to install?
 ---------------